Skip to main content

 last_seen_at TEXT NOT NULL,

--- Sync management fields
+-- Sync coordination

 sync_enabled BOOLEAN DEFAULT 1,